astadipati/astadipati/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on PT Pasific Satelite Nusantara
-- 🌱 I’m currently learning NodeJS-Mongo
+- 🌱 I’m currently learning NodeJS-Mongo, Python FastApi, Golang
 - 👯 I’m looking to collaborate on Backend Dev & Devops
 - 🤔 I’m looking for help with another experience
 - 💬 Ask me about anything